russelltsherman/.box/README.md

 # dot box

-- provide a scaffolding where commands can be added or removed by simply cloning/removing a git repo from ./plugins/
-- provide advanced autocompletion including specific command arguments

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->